AmrGanz/MGR/README.md

 # To be added Features "TBA":
 - Color coding
+- Dynamically set the initial size of the interface areas according to the initial terminal size
 - Display and search containers full logs
 - Keyboard shourtcuts
 - Descrypt Secrets, and MachineConfigs